dwave-examples/paint-shop-optimization/README.md

 The second image shows the solution to greedy optimization.
 We start with one color (say black) and we continue to paint with the same color until it becomes infeasible.
-For example, if we paint 5 of the cars from ensemble one with the color black, and the rest of them needs to be painted white, we need to switch the color.
+For example, if we paint 5 of the cars from ensemble one with the color black, and the rest of them need to be painted white, we need to switch the color.
 As you can probably observe, a greedy solution will start great, but in the end, a lot of color switches are needed to satisfy all the constraints.
 This results in an overall 111 color switch which is much better than a random solution, but far from ideal.